AshridgeTechnologies/elemento/stories/Backlog.md

 ---------

 - Flaky EditorRunner and AppMain tests
+- Refactor Editor etc so could swap in different Editor, outer component generates and previews
+- Refactor EditorRunner into visual and project handling parts
 - Refactor Editor menu actions to be flexible map
 - DOM Testing consistency, clarity, simplicity
 - Untangle shared package into studio and runtime